pudly/schmopera-hugo/content/articles/chris-lysack-on-singing-its-naked.md

 ---
-title: "Chris Lysack, on singing: "It’s naked.""
+title: "Chris Lysack, on singing: &quot;It’s naked.&quot;"
 ---

 ## 1. What sort of balance exists for you between singing, piano, and your passion for literature?
 How often do they cross over?